amgod1/Innowise-Lab-Internship-Custom-Calculator/README.md

 # Folder structure:

 ├── ...
-├── dist # production build created with webpack
+├── dist (production build created with webpack)
-├── node_modules # all downloaded packages
+├── node_modules (all downloaded packages)
-├── src # source files
+├── src (source files)
-| ├── classes # all used classes
+ l      ├── classes (all used classes)
-| | ├── MainClass # chain of inherited classes necessary to create the calculator template
+ l       l      ├── MainClass (chain of inherited classes necessary to create the calculator template)
-| | ├── OperationClass # classes of operations necessary for the calculator functionality and operability
+ l       l      └── OperationClass (classes of operations necessary for the calculator functionality and operability)
-| ├── functions # functions that simplify the creation and operation of the calculator
+ l      └── functions (functions that simplify the creation and operation of the calculator)
-├── tests # unit test using jest
+├── tests (unit test using jest)
-└── ... # ect.
+└── ...

 Created by [Kamill](https://github.com/amgod1)